ianchanning/neural-network-js/tutorial/slides.tex.md

 One side are the blues, and the other side are the reds.
 Go blues!

-Top half is for the blues, the reds get everything else.

-Now as the all-seeing-being we know how to label them.
+Now as the mighty dictator we know how to label them.
 Reminder: SVG coordinates have (0,0) in the top left.

 In our `generator()`: